Insights

 Social Engineering: Building the Final Line of Defense

-In today’s cybersecurity landscape, organizations should invest heavily in firewalls, endpoint detection, zero-trust architectures, intrusion detection systems, SIEM platforms, and strong encryption.
-These barriers are essential, and do stop many attacks.
-But there’s one attack vector that routinely bypasses technical defenses: social engineering.
+In today’s cybersecurity landscape, organizations invest heavily in advanced security tools and architectures such as firewalls, encryption, detection systems, and more.
+While these defenses stop many threats, there’s one attack vector that routinely bypasses technical defenses: social engineering.

-At the end of the day, your employees are the last line of defense for when technology can’t recognize deception.
-If your employees are not trained, vigilant, and aligned with security protocols, a single manipulated click or crafty email can lead to devastating results.
+At the end of the day, your employees are the last line of defense when technology cannot recognize deception.
+If your people are not trained, vigilant, and aligned with security protocols, a single manipulated click or crafted email can lead to devastating operational and financial consequences.

 Read More